gerard-sog/arma3-macvsog-columbia-scripts/README.md

 # Arma 3 S.O.G.
 RT Columbia

 Compilation of scripts used during multiplayer PVE/PVP mission on Arma 3.
-Also featuring defaults loadouts and missions as well as providing CBA settings in order to easily update the scripts to your convenience.
+Also featuring defaults loadouts and missions as well as providing CBA settings to easily tweak the scripts to your liking.
 - If you want to contribute to this project, see [CONTRIBUTING.md](https://github.com/gerard-sog/arma3-macvsog-columbia-scripts/blob/main/CONTRIBUTING.md).
 - For demo of scripts, see [RT Columbia - Youtube videos](https://www.youtube.com/@RTColumbia/videos).